noAbbreviation/benday/README.md

 ## TODO

 - [x] Look at the `lipgloss` package for coloring and alignments
-- Add piping of braille chars to create into canvas image
+- [x] Add piping of braille chars to create into canvas image

 ## Future stuff

 -Preview enhancements:

 - Limit the canvas viewport size (tweakable, movable)
+- Use OS native file locking